morris-frank/uva-rl-reproducibility/docs/index.md

 ## Background

 In Reinforcement Learning the general goal is to learn the best possible behavior, called _policy_ $$\pi$$, for a computer program, called the _agent_, given its current _state_ and the available _actions_.
-An environment could be a 2D maze, a [boardgame](https://nl.wikipedia.org/wiki/Backgammon), a [really complicated boardgame](https://deepmind.com/research/case-studies/alphago-the-story-so-far) or anything else what is learnable.
+An environment could be a 2D maze, a [boardgame](https://nl.wikipedia.org/wiki/Backgammon), a [really complicated boardgame](https://deepmind.com/research/case-studies/alphago-the-story-so-far) or anything else that is learnable.
 Each environment gives rewards that can be negative or positive depending on what our agent does.
 The best possible policy maximizes these rewards.
 For example in the simple 2D maze, there is probably a big positive reward for reaching the end but maybe a small negative reward for every step taken, as walking is painful!
-This would encourage agents to find the exit in the shortest ammount of time.
+This would encourage agents to find the exit in the shortest amount of time.

 <img src="https://imgs.xkcd.com/comics/computers_vs_humans.png" title="It's hard to train deep learning algorithms when most of the positive feedback they get is sarcastic.">

 In the most naïve approach of Reinforcement Learning we would simply keep a table handy with all states and actions and just keep track of how much reward we have gotten subsequently from that position.
 During training we fill the table with the experience of our agent.
 Later the agent just needs to pick the most rewarding action from this table and take the next step.

 ### Value approximation

 When number of states get too big to keep track of in a table, instead we can replace the table with function that approximates the correct table.
 This function, given a state, returns estimates of the corresponding values for all possible actions.
 We need to pick a family of functions that is capable of this complexity.
 In this research we focus on deep neural networks, as in [theory they can approximate any parametric function](https://en.wikipedia.org/wiki/Universal_approximation_theorem).

 For training of our state-action value function we need a definition of the loss $$\mathcal{L}$$.
 The loss function tells the network how good the prediction (in our case the value of a action given the state) really is.
 If the loss gets small, the estimations given by our value function get closer to the truth.
 To find this loss function we do a little excursion to the Bellman equations.